10 Common IT Interview Questions and How to Answer Them

 By asking this question, an interviewer can be trying to see how you respond to challenges and new situations.
 In IT, it’s natural to run into issues you might have never encountered before.
 Being able to own up to any mistakes and show how you moved on from them productively can show your capacity to learn.

 Start by describing the situation.
-What was supposed to be done, where did you run into a roadblock, and what did you do afterwards?
+What was supposed to be done, where did you run into a roadblock, and what did you do afterward?
 Detail what you learned from the experience.
 This could be an opportunity to show your resourcefulness, or how you collaborated with other people.

 Other forms this question might take: